Posted on 04 Aug 2016

 I enjoy badminton because I like the concept of someone following you around mopping up your sweat after each game.

-A lobbying decision fully funded by USA TV corporations to allow USA to totally dominate the rest of the world at one sport and prove that white men can’t jump, sorry Woody Harrelson.
+A lobbying decision fully funded by USA TV corporations to allow USA and Lebron James to totally dominate the rest of the world at one sport and prove that white men can’t jump, sorry Woody Harrelson.

 Basketball is another of those sports that really shouldn’t be at the Olympics since it’s patently not the pinnacle of the sport… this is of course the NBA annual Slam Dunk contest.